You’re trying to figure out how much to charge for tutoring elementary students.

 Is there a great demand for elementary tutors in your area or school?
 Even if you live in a city, if there is no demand, your base pay rate may be lower.

-Fast forward a few years to another school in another big city.
+Fast forward a few years to a school in another city.

 A little more straightforward is one’s education level.
 Higher formal education fetches more moolah.